All about Little Cypress

 The staff in Little Cypress plan the learning carefully, ensuring that all the seven Areas of Learning are covered both inside and outside in terms of what opportunities are offered.
 Activities are altered or changed according to the interests of the children.

 Children are able to work in small or large groups and will also have dedicated 1:1 time over the week with their named Keyworker.
 This Keyworker is the first port of call for parental queries regarding their child and we hope that a mutually beneficial relationship and dialogue will evolve between parents/carers, both in person and through the reading diaries, where individual targets will be set out for each child and changed or adapted within three weeks.
+These targets are fine tuned to cater to the interests of each child, so they each have some autonomy over their learning.

 How we keep parents informed at Little Cypress